thecapn32/libmpix/docs/page_new_operation_types.md

 static const struct mpix_<custom>_op **mpix_<custom>_op_list =
 	(const struct mpix_<custom>_op *[]){MPIX_LIST_<CUSTOM>_OP};
 ```

+## Define an user API searching that table

 Finally, you can select which high-level API you wish to expose to the user, so that he can select
 an operation from this list.